KamranAzeem/learn-docker/docs/traefik-guide.md

 ```

-Two Screenshots , one with traffic dashboard, and the other with tomcat without 8080.
+Two Screenshots , one with traffic dashboard, and the other with tomcat without 8080:

 ![Traefik-2.png](Traefik-2.png)

 ![Traefik-3.png](Traefik-3.png)

-## Basic Authentication¶
+## Basic Authentication:

 It is important to secure the dashboard with some authentication.
 Passwords can be encoded in MD5, SHA1 and BCrypt: you can use htpasswd to generate them.
 Users can be specified directly in the TOML file, or indirectly by referencing an external file; if both are provided, the two are merged, with external file contents having precedence.

 ```
   [entryPoints.dashboard.auth.basic]
     users = ["admin:$2y$08$64hQda74gXS80mS63hN3xOFGVB9KA2vUOXtW.NDaBjX9pEHq7qdUa"]
 ```

-Generate the password using htpasswd utility - part of httpd-tools package on CENTOS.
+Generate the password using htpasswd utility - part of httpd-tools package on CENTOS:
 ```
 [root@centos7 ~]# htpasswd -B -C 8 -n admin
 New password: